-Dr. Liu has over 100 scientific publications including five in Science and Nature family, 29 granted US patents and numerous patent applications and international patents ranging from PEM and solid oxide fuel cells, electrocatalysis for CO2 conversion and water splitting, environmental catalysis, hydrogen production/storage, to sensors.
-He received four R&D 100 Awards as the lead inventor (2016, 2019, 2020, 2022), Argonne’s Pacesetter Award, DOE Office of Sciences Outstanding Mentor Award, DOE Hydrogen Sorption Center of Excellence Team Award and three R&D 100 Awards (2016, 2019, 2020).
+Dr. Liu has over 100 scientific publications including six in Science and Nature family, 31 granted US patents and numerous patent applications and international patents ranging from PEM and solid oxide fuel cells, electrocatalysis for CO2 conversion and water splitting, environmental catalysis, hydrogen production/storage, to sensors.
+He received four R&D 100 Awards as the lead inventor (2016, 2019, 2020, 2022), Argonne’s Pacesetter Award, IMPACT Argonne Award, DOE Office of Sciences Outstanding Mentor Award, and DOE Hydrogen Sorption Center of Excellence Team Award.
 At Honeywell, he was recognized by Corporate Technical Achievement Award in 1998 and 2000 USA Today Quality Cup among many other recognitions.

 B. Sc.
 In Chemistry, Peking University, 1982

 Ph.
 D. in Physical Chemistry, The University of Chicago, 1987